Mhmwood/weather-app/README.md

 ```

-4. Create a `.env` file in the root directory and add your API key
+4. Create a `.env` or `.env.local` file in the root directory and add your API key

 ```bash
 OPENCAGE_API_KEY=your_api_key_here